HanMufu/File-Backup-System/README.md

 # RUBackup

 This is the course project of Rutgers CS552 Computer Networks.
-Our project, RU_Backup implemented a online file backup system.
+Our project, RU_Backup implemented an online file backup system.

 ## Dependencies